emailandiee-mje/invoice-manager/LOOKER_STUDIO_GUIDE.md

 - ✅ "Last year we had an outlier spike in June due to a corporate event - that's not repeating this year."

 ### Category Performance
-- ✅ "Flowers represent 60% of our costs but only 50% of our profit - we're over-reliant on this low-margin category."
+- ✅ "Flowers represent 60% of our wholesale costs but only 50% of our profit - we're over-reliant on this low-margin category."
-- ✅ "Botanicals have the highest margin (48%) - we should promote these products more."
+- ✅ "Botanicals have the highest margin (48%) - we should promote these products more to customers."
-- ✅ "Miscellaneous costs are growing as % of total - need to understand what's driving this."
+- ✅ "Miscellaneous wholesale costs are growing as % of total - need to understand what's driving this."

 ---